Thyroid Function Test

 The thyroid is a small butterfly-shaped gland in the neck, just below the Adam’s apple - below the voice box (larynx) and above the collarbone (clavicle).
 There are two lobes connected by a section of tissue in the middle called the isthmus.

-The thyroid works with the pituitary gland in the brain to release a steady flow of hormones into the bloodstream.
-These hormones regulate metabolism, growth, digestion, as well as the functioning of the vital organs.
+The thyroid gland works in conjunction with the pituitary gland in the brain to release a steady flow of hormones into the bloodstream.
+These hormones regulate metabolism, growth, and digestion, as well as the functioning of the vital organs.

-The pituitary gland is located in the hypothalamus of the brain and releases thyroid stimulating hormone (TSH).
+The pituitary gland, located in the hypothalamus of the brain, releases thyroid-stimulating hormone (TSH).
 This hormone acts like a thermostat for the thyroid.
 It detects the level of T3 in the blood and instructs the thyroid on whether it should make more or less of the hormone.

-Together, the thyroid and pituitary gland make 3 hormones.
+Together, the thyroid and pituitary glands produce three hormones.
 The 3 hormones are commonly referred to as TSH, T4 and T3.
 Here's what they mean:

-• T4: The hormone known as thyroxine that contains 4 iodine atoms and is the precursor to T3.
+• T4: The hormone known as thyroxine, which contains four iodine atoms and is the precursor to T3.

 • T3: Tri-iodothyronine is the active thyroid hormone which regulates metabolism.
 It has 3 iodine atoms, hence the name.